EvandeeMSilva/qr-code-component/README.md

 ## Acknowledgments

-Here some fellows of frontend mentor that helped with their suggestions into comments of my solution:
+Here are some fellows of frontend mentor that helped with their suggestions into comments on my solution:
 [@Hassiai](https://www.frontendmentor.io/profile/Hassiai), [@ecemgo](https://www.frontendmentor.io/profile/ecemgo) and [@sumanth-chandana](https://www.frontendmentor.io/profile/sumanth-chandana)